corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-sync.md

 ## Flows

 All reconciliation tasks are carried out using flows.
-You will find the list flows exposed by LedgerSync, and their parameters, below.
+You can see the list flows exposed by LedgerSync, and their parameters, below.

 ### `ScheduleReconciliationFlow`